OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 --TROUBLESHOOTING  #2 COMPILATION ERRORS--
 -
 -
+We just got another compilation error:

+"Compilation error: no matching function for call to 'HMC5883L::setOffset(int, int)'"

 Ok.... let's start troubleshooting by looking at the extended compiler messages and error generated: